 President: Gabriella Heruc

-Gabbi is an Accredited Practising Dietitian, with a background in psychology.
+Dr Gabriella Heruc is an Accredited Practising Dietitian, with a background in psychology.
 She has worked in mental health for almost 20 years and specialises in the nutritional management of eating disorders in private practice as well as at the Sydney Children’s Hospital Network Eating Disorders Intensive Program for Adolescents (EDIPA).
-She also has a passion for research and is currently completing her PhD at The University of Adelaide, Discipline of Medicine examining gastrointestinal function and appetite regulation in anorexia nervosa.
+She also has a passion for research and completed a PhD at The University of Adelaide, Discipline of Medicine examining gastrointestinal function and appetite regulation in anorexia nervosa.

 Gabbi has a strong interest in improving education and professional development opportunities for health professionals working in the eating disorders field, and has previously lectured dietetic and exercise physiology students on mental health and eating disorders at The University of South Australia.
 She represented South Australia on the former Professional Development in Eating Disorders Committee Australia & New Zealand, and was on the steering committee for the development of the SA Statewide Eating Disorders Services.
 She is also a member of the Academy for Eating Disorders.